Plugin: go.d.plugin Module: postgres

 system.

-The configuration file name for this integration is go.d/postgres.conf
+The configuration file name for this integration is go.d/postgres.conf.

-You can edit the configuration file using the edit-config
+You can edit the configuration file using the edit-config script from the

 Netdata config directory.